South Korea is building its first aircraft carrier

 "The primary advantage a small carrier offers South Korea is its use as a mobile airfield," said Carl Schuster, a former US Navy captain and a former director of operations at the US Pacific Command's Joint Intelligence Center.

-"If North Korea targets South Korea's air bases ashore, being able to maneuver and attack from ever-changing locations has tactical and operational advantages."
+"If North Korea targets South Korea's air bases ashore, being able to maneuver and attack from ever-changing locat